-Paul Coleman serves as executive director of ADF International from its headquarters in Vienna, overseeing the advocacy and operations of the global, alliance-building human rights organization.
+Paul Coleman serves as executive director of ADF International from its headquarters in Vienna, overseeing the advocacy and operations of the global, alliance-building legal advocacy organization.

 Specializing in international human rights and European law, Coleman has been involved in more than 20 cases before the European Court of Human Rights and has authored complaints and submissions to the Inter-American Court of Human Rights, International Criminal Court, Court of Justice of the European Union, UN Human Rights Committee, and numerous national courts.

 Coleman was part of the legal team in the historic Eweida and others v.
 United Kingdom case, where the court handed down a landmark ruling on religious freedom.
 Coleman has also authored legal submissions in numerous precedent-setting cases before the European Court, including three Grand Chamber victories.
 In Gross v.
 Switzerland, he submitted that no right to assisted suicide or euthanasia exists under the European Convention on Human Rights.
 In F.G. v.
 Sweden, Coleman argued that European countries have a duty to protect Christian converts escaping persecution in their native countries.
 In Nagy v.
 Hungary, he argued that churches must have the freedom to manage their internal affairs without interference from the government or other state bodies.